timbru31/mms-stockshock/README.md

 **You need to supply the query hashes from the MM/S API as they change too often to maintain!**

 You can setup different categories (use the ID) to check, too.
-If desired, configure the webhook URL(s), websocket announcements or proxies.
+If desired, configure the notification providers (see below), websocket announcements, id replacements (e.g., for affiliates), proxies or turn off shopping cart alerts.

+### Cookies

+The tracker can be configured to announce the made cookies, too (`announce_cookies`).
+Currently, this is for **Discord notifications only**.
+Alternatively, you need to supply existing DynamoDB credentials if you want to store them there, too.

 ### Discord notifications

 Discord can be used to send rich notifications to your server.
 You need to create a bot and have the bot credentials at hand.
+The configuration is done in the `Discord` section of the `stores.toml` file.
+You can configure different roles that should be pinged and the different channel IDs for the admin alerts, cookie announcements and stock pings.

+If you want to split the notifications of the products to different channels and IDs you can supply regular expressions to do so.
 Here is an example how the message looks like:

 ![Discord Notification](docs/stockshock-discord-notification.png)

+### Telegram notifications

+Alternatively, or additionally, you can send the notifications to Telegram.
+To configure it, create or re-use your Telegram bot and configure the bot API key and channel ID in the `Telegram` section of the `stores.toml`.

+### Twitter notifications

+In addition, this tracker offers a `Twitter` integration.
+The configuration is similar to Telegram, you need to supply the bearer token of your Twitter bot.
+If desired, you can supply an array of tags a tweet should contain.

 ## Run the bot